Atlantic Health Strategies

 The Short Answer: What Behavioral Health Operators Should Demand from an IT Partner

 IT in this sector is not a help-desk line item.
-It is part of your compliance posture and your census risk.
-When the EHR is down on a Saturday night at a residential withdrawal management facility, you do not have until Monday.
+It sits inside your compliance posture and your census risk.
+When the EHR is down on a Saturday night at a residential withdrawal management program (ASAM Level 3.7 in the 4th Edition), no one has until Monday.

 Why Behavioral Health IT Is Different

-Behavioral health organizations run on thinner margins than most of healthcare while carrying heavier regulatory weight: HIPAA, 42 CFR Part 2, state licensing rules, payer SIU audits, and accreditor standards from Joint Commission or CARF.
+Behavioral health operators run on thinner margins than most of healthcare while carrying heavier regulatory weight: HIPAA, 42 CFR Part 2, state licensing rules, payer SIU audits, and accreditor standards from Joint Commission or CARF.
 An IT failure here does not just create a help-desk ticket.
-It triggers a breach notification clock, a payer audit risk, or a clinical documentation gap that shows up in your next survey window.
+It triggers a breach notification clock, a payer audit risk, or a clinical documentation gap that surfaces in your next survey window.

 The financial exposure is real.
-IBM’s 2024 Cost of a Data Breach Report put the average healthcare breach at $9.77 million, the 14th consecutive year healthcare has topped every other sector.
-The 2025 figure dropped to $7.42 million on average, with healthcare breaches still taking 279 days to identify and contain.
-For a mid-size behavioral health operator, that lifecycle alone can wipe out a year of operating margin.
+IBM’s 2024 Cost of a Data Breach Report put the average healthcare breach at $9.77 million, and healthcare retained its status as the costliest industry for data breaches for the 14th year in a row.
+Healthcare breaches typically last 213 days before discovery, more than the average of 194 days across other industries.
+For a mid-size behavioral health operator, that lifecycle alone can erase a year of operating margin.

 Generic healthcare IT support misses the specifics.
-Telehealth across state lines, 24/7 residential coverage, group note workflows, ASAM-criteria-driven level-of-care documentation, payer-specific authorization portals: these are not edge cases.
+Telehealth across state lines, 24/7 residential coverage, group note workflows, ASAM 4th Edition level-of-care documentation, and payer-specific authorization portals are not edge cases.
 They are the daily workflow.
+Operators in Florida, Tennessee, Texas, and Arizona all deal with those same requirements against four different state portals and four different reporting cadences.

 What Strong Behavioral Health IT Partners Actually Deliver

-Leaders evaluating managed IT should focus on five things, in this order.
+Behavioral health CEOs and COOs evaluating a managed IT vendor should press on five things, in this order.

-- Security built in, not bolted on.
+2. Security built in, not bolted on.
 Encrypted endpoints, role-based access, multi-factor authentication, audit logging, immutable backups, and a tested incident response plan.
-OCR’s December 2024 NPRM proposes to remove the “addressable” distinction and make MFA, encryption at rest and in transit, vulnerability scanning every six months, and annual penetration testing required for regulated entities.
+The OCR NPRM issued December 27, 2024 proposes to remove the distinction between “required” and “addressable” implementation specifications and make all implementation specifications required with specific, limited exceptions.
+It would also require vulnerability scanning at least every six months and penetration testing at least once every 12 months.
 Operators who wait for the final rule will be behind.

-- Cloud done intentionally.
+3. Cloud done intentionally.
 Disaster recovery, business continuity, and EHR performance need to be designed, not assumed.
-Multi-environment data sprawl is expensive.
-IBM found breaches involving multiple environments cost an average of $750,000 more and took 15 days longer to contain.
+40% of breaches involved data stored across multiple environments and more than one-third of breaches involved shadow data.

-- Telehealth that works in a clinical setting.
+4. Telehealth that works in a clinical setting.
 Device management, network segmentation, BAAs with every platform, and EHR integration.
-The OCR has noted that telehealth pushes ePHI through home Wi-Fi, consumer webcams, and third-party cloud platforms, which is why MFA and asset inventory matter.
+Telehealth pushes ePHI through home Wi-Fi, consumer webcams, and third-party cloud platforms, which is why MFA and asset inventory matter.

 How to Choose: The Questions That Actually Separate Vendors

 Most IT vendor decks look the same.
-The differences show up in five questions.
+The differences show up in five questions your executive team should ask before signing.

-- Show me your behavioral health client list and your familiarity with our EHR.
-Outpatient SUD, PHP, IOP, and residential workflows are not interchangeable with primary care.
+• Show me your behavioral health client list and your familiarity with our EHR.
+Outpatient SUD, PHP (ASAM Level 2.5, an outpatient level of care), IOP, and residential workflows are not interchangeable with primary care.

-- What does your patching cadence look like?
-The NPRM contemplates 15 days for critical vulnerabilities.
+• What does your patching cadence look like?
 If your vendor cannot tell you their current SLA, that is the answer.

-One more uncomfortable truth: hacking and IT incidents now account for over 80% of large healthcare breaches, up from 49% in 2019.
+One more uncomfortable truth.
+OCR specifically cited incomplete risk analyses, excessive user privileges enabling lateral movement, and weak authentication, including default passwords and single-factor remote access, as the most consistently identified failures across breach investigations.
 The threat is not someone losing a laptop.
 It is ransomware, credential theft, and business associate compromise.
-Your IT partner is part of your compliance perimeter, whether you treat them that way or not.
+Your IT partner is part of your compliance perimeter whether you treat them that way or not.

 IT as Operational Backbone, Not Background Noise